Remnant 2 Council Chamber Dungeon Guide

 Sometimes, the Council Chamber Dungeon allows you access to a large room holding a huge statue and a couple of paintings hanging on the wall.
 When you enter this room, your character will say “Something’s odd” – which is your confirmation that you are in the correct room.

 In this room, there is one particular painting that can be destroyed to reveal another secret room behind it.
-Inside this room, you find the Executioner boss, which is an optional boss that drops the Steadfast Mutator upon defeat.
+Inside this room, you find the Executioner which is an optional boss that drops the Steadfast Mutator upon defeat.

 Further on in the secret room, you can also find the Ornate Flail Melee Weapon and a Sapphire Dreamstone.

-The Fae Statues Event
+The Fae Statues Puzzle

 You may even sometimes come across the Flames Event in the halls of the Council Chamber Dungeon.
 This is a small puzzle that includes two sets of five torches, lit with varying colors of flames.

 These can either be lit with a white or a blue flame.
 To change the flame’s color, you must shoot at it, but it changes the adjacent torch’s color as well.
+You have the option to either make all of the torches blue or white, which renders the puzzle completed and yields different rewards.

 If all the torches are turned blue, you receive the Black Pawn Stamp.
 But if all the torches are turned white, you receive the White Pawn Stamp.
+The former is a Ring that reduces the cooldown of Skills while the latter Ring reduces the Mod Power Requirement of your weapons.

 A hardcore sandbox fan glued chiefly to his seat, busy creating his own worlds.
 When he's bored, he shows up here to conjure guides that unlock the secrets of the gaming realm.